 Personality Driven: This is a channel like the one I own.
 You get in front of a camera and record videos that deliver value to your audience.

-An example of a themed channel is this one that my wife and I own.
+An example of a themed channel is one my wife and I own.

-This channel has a ton of makeup transformation videos and gets over 10,000 views per day.
+This channel has many makeup transformation videos and gets over 10,000 views per day.

-If you ask me, this is the type of channel that most people should want to create.
+This type of channel that most people want to create for their own business.
 You source content, add a voiceover, publish videos, and make money from your YouTube channel.

 Trust me when I say that it’s much easier to manage this channel than a personality-driven one.